ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/tfm/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    Further learning regarding Trusted Firmware-M can be found at the [project website](https://www.trustedfirmware.org/projects/tf-m/).
-Also check out the learning path on running the Open-IoT SDK on the Corstone-300 FVP.
+Also check out the learning path on building Corstone-1000 examples.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/microcontroller/mlek"